philliplab/MochModel4/test/MochModel4Tests.md

 ```
 ##                                  metrics    ..1
-## 1                 Healthy Mortality Rate     NA
+## 1                 Healthy Mortality Rate      0
-## 2           Healthy mother years at risk 296732
+## 2           Healthy mother years at risk 362780
 ## 3                Infected Mortality Rate     NA
-## 4          Infected mother years at risk 102705
+## 4          Infected mother years at risk  93792
-## 5                   Mother years at risk 399436
+## 5                   Mother years at risk 456572
 ## 6                       Number of deaths  10000
 ## 7    Number of deaths from HEALTHY state      0
-## 8   Number of deaths from INFECTED state   9066
+## 8   Number of deaths from INFECTED state   8095
 ## 9    Number of deaths from STOPPED state      0
 ## 10   Number of deaths from TREATED state      0
 ## 11                Overall Mortality Rate     NA